abhi9avx/mobile-e2e-testing/README.md

 # Mobile Automation Framework

-This project is a professional mobile automation framework built using **Appium**, **Java**, and **TestNG**.
-It is designed for automating Android application testing, providing robust examples and reusable components for scalable test automation.
+A robust, scalable, and professional mobile automation framework for Android applications, built with **Appium**, **Java**, and **TestNG**.
+This framework provides comprehensive examples, reusable components, and best practices for automating Android app testing on real devices and emulators.

 ---